yonatanlou/cyber-security-copilot/cymotive_ex.md

 security analysts quickly analyze incident reports, generate actionable mitigation plans, and retrieve similar historical incidents for context.

+I will say that for demonstration reasons i divided the summarizer+mitigation from the RAG component. (both are working independently).

+For this task i used various llms (mainly opus 4.1, gemini pro and GPT-5).
+I mostly did the planning and the architecture, let them built the actual code, but fix them in a lot of places.
+For example, in the RAG component, my first prototype was an hybrid search (which is very easy to implement), but with my experience, a metadata search yielding much better results.
+I didnt implement Hybrid search as well because this doc became too long.

 ### Architecture Flow

     ┌─────────────────┐